mkeremcansev/mkeremcansev/README.md

 Hello, I'm Mustafa Kerem.
 I am a backend developer.
-The technologies I use are as follows;
-PHP, Laravel, CodeIgniter, MySQL, MongoDB, MSSQL, Queue, Cache, Javascript, VueJS, Python, C++, Lua, Shell
+The technologies I use are; PHP, Laravel, CodeIgniter, MySQL, MongoDB, MSSQL, Queue, Cache, Javascript, VueJS, Python, C++, Lua, Shell.
+In general, I developed on E-Commerce projects.
+I've worked hard on the Cache and Queue system.
+I know about RabbitMQ and Elastic search structure.